-Further scholarships and bursaries such as the Ontario Graduate Scholarships (OGS) and Social Sciences and Humanities Research Council (SSHRC) competitions as well as TST Board of Trustees scholarships are listed here.
+Further scholarships and bursaries such as the Ontario Graduate Scholarships (OGS) and Social Sciences and Humanities Research Council (SSHRC) competitions as well as conference awards and TST Board of Trustees scholarships are listed here.

 Important information for new students from the United States of America

 The US Department of Education (USDE) has determined that the University of Toronto, which until now has been authorized to confirm your enrolment, can no longer report academic registration for TST students.
 Also, no TST member college has been recognized by the USDE for this purpose.
 New US Direct Loans can no longer be made to TST students, and existing loans are subject to repayment.

 To aid in your financial planning, you should consider alternative sources of funding.
 For example, from your preferred lender, or the Smart Option Loan through Sallie Mae.
 Or, if you are a Canadian citizen or permanent resident, you may apply through the Canadian government student loan system.
 It should be noted that neither the University of Toronto nor TST endorses any of these alternative sources of funding.

 Important information for existing students from the United States of America

 If you are a student who holds a US Direct Loan from previous academic sessions, you should be aware that the US Department of Education (USDE) has determined that the University of Toronto, which until now has been authorized to confirm your enrolment, can no longer report your academic registration.
 Also, no TST member college has been recognized by the USDE for this purpose.
 Therefore your enrolment cannot be officially confirmed.
 New US Direct Loans can no longer be made to TST students, and existing loans are subject to repayment.